SithariniNW/Active_Directory_Project/README.md

 The first VM to be set up is the DC machine with Windows Server 2019 ISO installed.
 Even though the preferred base memory of the system was set to 2GB (2048MB), due to partition issues in the hard disk, the memory had to be increased to 11450MB.

 <br> Furthermore, instead of the default one network adapter connected to the internet, an additional network adapter to accommodate the internal network was set up.

+<br> The second VM, CLIENT1 is created after the network configuration and installation of active directory in DC.

+<br> The second VM contains Windows 10 ISO with 4 processor cores, 2GB base memory and one network interface that connects to the internal VM network.

 <h3>Network Configuration</h3>
 Both machines are automatically connected to the internet through the main network adapter, which will assign IP addresses through the home router DHCP.